-The maximum size an adult molly fish can be up to 3 inches, so the aquarium size should be large enough to avoid overcrowding.
+The maximum size of an adult molly fish can be up to 3 inches, so the aquarium size should be large enough to avoid overcrowding.

-Betta fish are an unusual fish but still a great fish for beginners, the only thing to watch out for is to only have one male in your aquarium, there nickname is siamese fighting fish and they can be quite aggressive to other males, female betta fish are easier to manage.
+Betta fish are an unusual fish but still a great fish for beginners, the only thing to watch out for is to only have one male in your aquarium, their nickname is siamese fighting fish and they can be quite aggressive to other males, female betta fish are easier to manage.

 Mixing with other types of fish should be left for experienced fish keepers.

-Avoid keeping male betta fish with species such as Cichlids, Gouramis, Guppies or Angel fish, having said that they do mix well with other species such as tetras.
+Avoid keeping male betta fish with species such as Cichlids, Gouramis, Guppies, or Angelfish, having said that they do mix well with other species such as tetras.

 The Danio fish is a great choice for beginners.
 They are small and inexpensive, which means you can get started with them without spending too much money or time on the project.
 The key to success with these fish is providing them with appropriate water conditions and they will do well in your aquarium.